$74.40 Million in Sales Expected for First Foundation Inc. (NASDAQ:FFWM) This Quarter

-Analysts predict that First Foundation Inc. (NASDAQ:FFWM) will announce $74.40 million in sales for the current fiscal quarter, Zacks reports.
-Four analysts have made estimates for First Foundation’s earnings.
-The highest sales estimate is $79.28 million and the lowest is $70.00 million.
-First Foundation posted sales of $63.07 million in the same quarter last year, which would indicate a positive year over year growth rate of 18%.
-The firm is scheduled to announce its next earnings report before the market opens on Monday, January 31st.
+Equities analysts expect that First Foundation Inc. (NASDAQ:FFWM) will report sales of $74.40 million for the current quarter, Zacks Investment Research reports.
+Four analysts have made estimates for First Foundation’s earnings, with estimates ranging from $70.00 million to $79.28 million.
+First Foundation posted sales of $63.07 million in the same quarter last year, which suggests a positive year-over-year growth rate of 18%.
+The company is expected to announce its next earnings report before the market opens on Monday, January 31st.

-According to Zacks, analysts expect that First Foundation will report full year sales of $302.38 million for the current fiscal year, with estimates ranging from $298.00 million to $307.23 million.
-For the next financial year, analysts expect that the firm will report sales of $371.12 million, with estimates ranging from $358.00 million to $387.28 million.
-Zacks’ sales averages are a mean average based on a survey of research analysts that cover First Foundation.
+According to Zacks, analysts expect that First Foundation will report full-year sales of $302.38 million for the current fiscal year, with estimates ranging from $298.00 million to $307.23 million.
+For the next year, analysts expect that the business will report sales of $371.12 million, with estimates ranging from $358.00 million to $387.28 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that cover First Foundation.

-First Foundation (NASDAQ:FFWM) last announced its quarterly earnings data on Tuesday, October 26th.
-The bank reported $0.83 EPS for the quarter, topping the consensus estimate of $0.64 by $0.19.
-First Foundation had a net margin of 35.01% and a return on equity of 14.84%.
-The business had revenue of $89.87 million for the quarter, compared to analyst estimates of $77.52 million.
-During the same quarter in the previous year, the firm posted $0.69 earnings per share.
+First Foundation (NASDAQ:FFWM) last released its quarterly earnings results on Tuesday, October 26th.
+The bank reported $0.83 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.64 by $0.19.
+First Foundation had a return on equity of 14.84% and a net margin of 35.01%.
+The business had revenue of $89.87 million during the quarter, compared to the consensus estimate of $77.52 million.
+During the same quarter in the previous year, the business earned $0.69 EPS.

-A number of large investors have recently modified their holdings of the stock.
-FMR LLC grew its stake in First Foundation by 6.6% in the 1st quarter.
-FMR LLC now owns 4,000,694 shares of the bank’s stock worth $54,289,000 after buying an additional 247,100 shares in the last quarter.
-Advisor Group Holdings Inc. grew its stake in First Foundation by 5.0% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 12,719 shares of the bank’s stock worth $287,000 after buying an additional 606 shares in the last quarter.
-Envestnet Asset Management Inc. grew its stake in First Foundation by 5.7% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 22,118 shares of the bank’s stock worth $498,000 after buying an additional 1,196 shares in the last quarter.
-Citigroup Inc. grew its stake in First Foundation by 6.0% in the 2nd quarter.
-Citigroup Inc. now owns 22,074 shares of the bank’s stock worth $497,000 after buying an additional 1,255 shares in the last quarter.
-Finally, Principal Financial Group Inc. grew its stake in First Foundation by 27.9% in the 2nd quarter.
-Principal Financial Group Inc. now owns 877,676 shares of the bank’s stock worth $19,757,000 after buying an additional 191,460 shares in the last quarter.
-68.12% of the stock is owned by institutional investors.

 First Foundation, Inc is a bank holding, which engages in the provision of comprehensive platform of financial services to individuals, businesses, and organizations.
 It operates through the following segments: Banking and Wealth Management.
 The company was founded by John Avak Hakopian and Ulrich Emanuel Keller, Jr.